-Your vet may prescribe a painkiller for your cat following their vaccine.
+Your vet may prescribe a painkiller for your cat following their vaccination.
 This will be safe.
 Never offer your cat human medication, though.

-Pay particular attention if your cat can’t walk after vaccinations of a different ilk.
+Pay particular attention if your cat can’t walk after vaccination.
 Any vaccine can cause some degree of limited mobility.
-Only the calicivirus vaccine should cause limping syndrome.
+Only the calicivirus vaccine should cause ‘limping syndrome.’

 My Cat is Vomiting After a Vaccination